FACTORS WHICH LIMIT THE SIZE OF INDIGENOUS FIRMS IN WEST AFRICA

 Limited managerial ability: There is limited entrepreneurial or managerial ability and this does not encourage the growth of firms.

-Market limitation: There is the problem of market limitation due to low income, which leads to low demand, and external competition as a result of the people preferring foreign goods to locally manufactured ones.
+Market limitation: There is the problem of market limitation due to low income, which leads to low demand, and external competition as a result of people preferring foreign goods to locally manufactured ones.

-Lack of co-operative spirit among entrepreneurs: It is usually difficult for entrepreneurs to combine their resources for expansion due to mistrust.
+Lack of cooperative spirit among entrepreneurs: It is usually difficult for entrepreneurs to combine their resources for expansion due to mistrust.

 Poor infrastructural facilities: The firms also face the problem of poor infrastructural facilities like electricity, good roads and communications.